 "Daughter, Neha."
 Rakshata repeated again, looking quite annoyed at the fact she had to do so.

-Her earlier jubilance now replaced with nervousness, Captain Neha Shankar, Rakshata's personal aide-de-camp in the Black Knights' Science Corps, reached up to pull against her uniform's collar.
+Her earlier jubilance now replaced with nervousness, Captain Neha Shankar, Rakshata's personal aide-de-camp in the Black Knights' Science Division, reached up to pull against her uniform's collar.
 "With respect Colonel, I thought all of your 'children' were males.
-Wasn't that what you told Major Inoue before?"
+Wasn't that what you told Major Sugiyama before?"

 Rakshata eyed the younger girl as if she had grown a second head.
 "How long have you been working for me Neha?"